 (from left to right) Back row: Elena Prieto-Rodriguez, Sally Patfield, Leanne Fray, Max Smith, David Lubans, Matthew Harper, Skye Gibson, Daniel Hickmott, Drew Miller.
 Front row: Jess Harris, Nicole Thew, Le Hoang Le, Jenny Gore, Felicia Jaremus, Stephanie Reed, Brooker Rosser, Wendy Taggart.

-In order to improve the quality of teaching and teacher education in the interests of students everywhere, Teachers and Teaching combines the disciplinary and methodological expertise of educational researchers to address issues at the forefront of state and national policy agendas and at the cutting edge of academic scholarship.
-Research and training activities cover the spectrum of theory development and measurement, intervention conceptualisation and testing, and knowledge transfer.
+In order to improve the quality of teaching and teacher education in the interests of students everywhere, TTRC brings the broad disciplinary and methodological expertise of its researchers to address issues at the forefront of state and national policy agendas and at the cutting edge of academic scholarship.
+Research and research training activities cover the spectrum of theory development and measurement, intervention conceptualisation and testing, implementation and knowledge transfer.